Structured vs. unstructured data: which one is better for SEO?

 • Analytics – It’s easier to analyze structured data than it is to analyze unstructured data.

 Q3.
-For what is structured data used in SEO?
+What is structured data used for in SEO?

 A. You can use structured data formats for the following SERP features: